Jenny Craig, Inc.: History

-In March 2018, the company reportedly pulled its advertisements from The Ingraham Angle as a result of host Laura Ingraham cyberbullying David Hogg.
+In March 2018, the company reportedly pulled its advertisements from The Ingraham Angle as a result of host Laura Ingraham's portrayal of David Hogg.

 In 2019, H.I.G.
 Capital, a global private equity firm, acquired Jenny Craig for an undisclosed amount.
 In October 2019, Walgreens announced that it would begin offering Jenny Craig weight loss services at approximately 100 locations beginning in January 2020.

+On 2 May 2023, Jenny Craig announced to employees via email that the company will wind down operations, lay off all employees, and possibly switch to an e-commerce model.
+The company had been pursuing a sale for some time.
+Two days later, on 4 May, the company announced via its official Facebook page that it was going out of business.
+On 5 May, Jenny Craig filed for Chapter 7 bankruptcy.

+On 9 May, its Australian and New Zealand operations were placed into voluntary administration.
+On 7 June 2023, it ceased all operations in both countries after failing to find a buyer, selling its online capacity to health startup Eucalyptus.

+The company's intellectual property was sold to Wellful, Inc. (the parent company of Nutrisystem), who relaunched Jenny Craig as an e-commerce store in fall 2023.

-Diet effectiveness
+Diet program and effectiveness

-According to a systematic review, overweight and obese adults enrolled in Jenny Craig after 12 months had 4.9% more weight loss than subjects in a control/education group (receiving no intervention, printed materials only, health education curriculum, or 3 sessions with a provider) or behavioral counseling group.
+According to a systematic review, overweight and obese adults enrolled in Jenny Craig after 12 months had 4.9% more weight loss than subjects in a control/education group (receiving no intervention, printed materials only, health education curriculum, or three sessions with a provider) or behavioral counseling group.